ThomasHepworth/analytical-platform-iam/pipeline/README.md

 # Analytical Platform IAM pipeline

-Pipeline to create IAM resources in both landing and remote aws accounts
+Pipeline (defined in Terraform config) that applies the IAM Terraform (as defined in `..`) in both Landing and remote AWS accounts.

 ## Usage

-* A push to the master branch of this repository will trigger the AWS Codepipeline.
+* A push to the master branch of this repository will trigger the AWS CodePipeline.
 * This clones the repository and passes it to the AWS Codebuild service.
 * Codebuild (which is an ubuntu 18.04 container in this instance) runs a terraform plan and stores the plan file into the S3 Bucket created for the pipeline.
 * The plan file should be reviewed and approved/rejected within Codepipeline.